iominh/minhongrails.github.io/_posts/2014-01-29-regex-and-scripting-ftw.md

 {% include JB/setup %}

 It's great being a programmer.
 Recently I had to modify and replace various matching strings in 26 files.
-I'm not sure how tedious, sucky, and error-prone this would be if I did this manually but luckily I'm a programmer and quickly wrote up a Ruby script.
+I'm not sure how tedious, sucky, and error-prone this would be if I did this manually but luckily I'm a programmer and quickly wrote a Ruby script.
 I also used Git and Sourcetree to review my changes and can roll back changes later.

 Anyway, here's the code I wrote, which reads all .md and .html files in a directory and replaces all scripts matching